Russia's Plan A in Ukraine failed. Here's what Plan B could look like

 An invading army like Russia has to pack everything it needs — weapons, fuel, food, medical supplies.
 And Russian troops have been sleeping outside for weeks during the rough Ukrainian winter.

-As Russia regroups, it's concentrating forces in eastern Ukraine, just across the border from Russia.
-That could improve its troubled supply lines.
+As Russia regroups and concentrates on eastern Ukraine, just across the border from Russia, that could improve its troubled supply lines.

 But Kori Schake at the American Enterprise Institute believes "the Ukrainians will still have big advantages."